Thinking Differently About the Employer-Employee Relationship

 PBM asks:

-“Did Officer Smith reliably fulfill operational commitments to required standards?”
+“Did employee Smith reliably fulfill operational commitments to required standards?”

-That shift matters because it moves evaluation from the person’s character to the person’s performance.
+That shift matters because it shifts evaluation from the person’s character to the person’s performance.

 PBM recognizes that operational reality changes.